polkascan/social-contract/kusama/social-contract.md

 # Social Contract between Kusama Network and Polkascan Foundation
-This Social Contract aims to serve as an agreement between Polkascan Foundation on one hand and the Kusama Network COmmunity on the other hand.
+This Social Contract aims to serve as an agreement between Polkascan Foundation on one hand and the Kusama Network Community on the other hand.
 The Social Contract should be viewed as an off-chain coordination mechanism to advance the relation between Kusama Network Community and Polkascan Foundation in its role of external service provider.
 The general context of this Social Contract can be found [here](https://github.com/polkascan/social-contract/blob/master/README.md).

 ## 1. Services
 1. A functioning block explorer with support for Kusama Network on [polkascan.io](https://polkascan.io).